GhostofGoes/getmac/README.md

 - `ip`: IPv4 address of a remote host
 - `ip6`: IPv6 address of a remote host
 - `hostname`: Hostname of a remote host
 - `network_request`: If an network request should be made to update and populate the ARP/NDP table of remote hosts used to lookup MACs in most circumstances.
 Disable this if you want to just use what's already in the table, or if you have requirements to prevent network traffic.
 The network request is a empty UDP packet sent to a high port, `55555` by default.
-This can be changed by setting `getmac.PORT` to the desired integer value.
+This can be changed by setting `getmac.variables.Settings.PORT` to the desired integer value.
 Additionally, on Windows, this will send a UDP packet to `1.1.1.1:53` to attempt to determine the default interface (Note: the IP is [CloudFlare's DNS server](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/)).

 ## Configuration
 - `logging.getLogger("getmac")`: Runtime messages and errors are recorded to the `getmac` logger using Python's [logging](https://docs.python.org/3/library/logging.html) module.
 They can be configured by using [logging.basicConfig()](https://docs.python.org/3/library/logging.html#logging.basicConfig) or adding handlers to the `"getmac"` logger.
-- `getmac.getmac.DEBUG`: integer value that controls debugging output.
+- `getmac.variables.Settings.DEBUG`: integer value that controls debugging output.
 The higher the value, the more output you get.
-- `getmac.getmac.PORT`: UDP port used to populate the ARP/NDP table (see the documentation of the `network_request` argument in `get_mac_address()` for details)
+- `getmac.variables.Settings.PORT`: UDP port used to populate the ARP/NDP table (see the documentation of the `network_request` argument in `get_mac_address()` for details)
-- `getmac.getmac.OVERRIDE_PLATFORM`: Override the platform detection with the given value (e.g. `"linux"`, `"windows"`, `"freebsd"`, etc.').
+- `getmac.variables.Settings.OVERRIDE_PLATFORM`: Override the platform detection with the given value (e.g. `"linux"`, `"windows"`, `"freebsd"`, etc.').
 Any values returned by `platform.system()` are valid.
-- `getmac.getmac.FORCE_METHOD`: Force a specific method to be used, e.g. 'IpNeighborShow'.
+- `getmac.variables.Settings.FORCE_METHOD`: Force a specific method to be used, e.g. 'IpNeighborShow'.
 This will be used regardless of it's method type or platform compatibility, and `Method.test()` will NOT be checked!
 The list of available methods is in `getmac.getmac.METHODS`.

 ## Features
 - Pure-Python (no compiled C-extensions required!)
-- Python 3.7+
+- Python 3.8+
 - Lightweight, with no dependencies and a relatively small package size (no binary extensions)
 - Supports most platforms with NO binary extensions required!
 - Supports CPython and [PyPy](https://www.pypy.org/)